-This post lists top things to do in Boston in May, updated for 2022, including free, nighttime, as well as family-friendly activities and events.
+This post lists the top things to do in Boston in May, updated for 2023, including free, nighttime, as well as family-friendly activities and events.

 Disclosure: While our recommendations are always unbiased, we may receive a small share of sales through some of the links below at no cost to you.
 See the full text.